 What to Expect

-The Linden Residential Treatment Center for Adolescents provides age-appropriate care for young people between the ages of 11 and 18.
-We provide three home-style, co-ed settings that together can accommodate up to 15 individuals who receive enhanced opportunities for independent life skills training and experience.
+The Linden Residential Treatment Center for Adolescents provides age-appropriate, Dialectical Behavior Therapy (DBT) informed treatment for young people between the ages of 11 and 18.
+We provide a safe, comfortable, all-gender living environment that can accommodate up to 12 individuals, who receive individualized treatment from a multidisciplinary team of providers.

 The young people in the Linden Residential Treatment Center for Adolescents may be struggling with a variety of psychiatric and behavioral issues including: